zimode/Locate-Sort-and-Count/README.md

 If an invalid input was entered the line entry for that invalid item can be deleted.

-When a count has been completed the counts can be cleared and reset to none.
+When a count has been completed the counts and items can be cleared and reset.